djtimotee/Base-Test/README.md

-git a new place (set a budget) git new friends (via shared interests) git new hobbies (rockclimbing) git really good a something new git ready for the future
+git a new place (set a budget) git new friends (via shared interests) git new hobbies (rockclimbing) git really good a something new (climbing?) git ready for the future